lokegustafsson/amba/README.md

 environment variable `AMBA_DATA_DIR`, which defaults to `$XDG_DATA_HOME/amba` or `$HOME/.local/share/amba`.

+## Report

+The project plan and report (both in Swedish for Chalmers-related regulatory reasons) reside in the directories `doc/plan` and `doc/report`.
+They can be built by entering the devshell using `nix develop`, navigating to their respective directories and running `make`.
+For those who have not already installed AMBA dependencies, the nix script `nix run '.#report'` will build both documents quicker than installing the devshell.

 ## License

 AMBA is licensed under AGPLv3 or later.
 The main dependency S2E consists of